-Please find the re-routing scenarios on RFC Rhine-Alpine here.
+Please find the updated documents on re-routing scenarios on RFC Rhine-Alpine here.
 We publish a pdf document with detailed information for each scenario (maps, infrastructure parameters, parking locations, special restrictions on deviation routes) and an excel document with the infrastructure parameters for all scenarios.

 To investigate the level of satisfaction of customers with the performance of the corridor RFC Rhine-Alpine conducts a User Satifsfaction Survey (USS) on annual basis since 2014.
 The survey is carried out in a coordinated manner by a research company contracted via RailNetEurope (RNE) for all Rail Freight Corridors on basis of a harmonized online questionnaire.

 The specific results for RFC Rhine-Alpine are available hereafter.
 RFC Rhine-Alpine has analyzed the results in detail and thanks its customers for the feedback given which allows to derive concrete improvements for the services and products of the corridor.

 You can find the results of USS 2019 here.

 You can find the results of USS 2018 here.

 You can find the results of USS 2017 here.